aburrell/ocbpy/docs/examples/ex_dmsp.rst

 to install the
 `ssj_auroral_boundary <https://github.com/lkilcommons/ssj_auroral_boundary>`__
 package.
-Once installed, you can download DMSP SSJ data and obtain a boundary file for a specified time period.
+Once installed, you can download DMSP SSJ data and obtain a boundary file for a specified time period using :py:mod:`ocbpy.boundaries.dmsp_ssj_files`.
 For this example, we'll use a single day.
 You can download the files into any directory, but this example will put them in the same directory as the other OCB files.

 ::